 - Embryo Freezing

 - Sperm Freezing

 The freezing of embryos and sperm has long been recognized as a means of pursuing fertility treatments later in life.
 However, new techniques involving the freezing of eggs have recently resulted in greater success.
-As a result, the American Society for Reproductive Medicine (ASRM) no longer considers egg freezing to be an experimental procedure.
+Now, egg freezing is becoming a common option to secure fertility, allowing people to build their families later in life.

 Candidates for egg freezing

 Egg freezing offers a promising reproductive option for various individuals and situations.
 Here are some common candidates for egg freezing:

 - Delayed Parenthood: With advances in cryopreservation, freezing eggs at a younger and more fertile age allows the potential to build a family via IVF later in life.

 - Individuals Facing Medical Treatments: Patients undergoing treatments that may impact their fertility, such as chemotherapy or radiation therapy, can preserve their eggs for future family planning.
 Learn more about our CryoFertility program.

 - Preserving Fertility Before Surgery: Some individuals may opt for egg freezing prior to gender affirming surgeries to maintain their fertility options.